-At Tameside Hospital we offer medical methods of pain relief including entonox (gas and air), intramuscular injections and – on the Obstetric Unit – epidurals.
+We offer medical methods of pain relief including entonox (gas and air), intramuscular injections and – on the Obstetric Unit – epidurals.

 If all is well, you are encouraged and supported to go home shortly after the birth of your baby, with your postnatal care being provided by the community team, either at home or in our postnatal clinics.
 If there is a clinical reason, then postnatal care may be provided on our maternity ward for a short time, followed by care by the community team.
 After this, your care will be continued by the Health Visiting team in your local area.

 You will be supported in your individual feeding choice by the maternity team, including linking closely with our team from Home Start and specialist Infant Feeding midwives, both in hospital and at home.
 Please note that if you choose not to breastfeed your baby, then you must provide a first infant formula for use during your hospital stay.